DataDog/KubeHound/docs/khaas/getting-started.md

 # KubeHound as a Service (KHaaS)

 KHaaS enables you to use KubeHound in a distributive way.
-It is being splitted in 2 main categories:
+It is split in 2 main categories:

 - The ingestor stack which includes the `graphdb`, `storedb`, `UI` and `grpc endpoint`.
 - The collector (the kubehound binary) which will dump and send the k8s resources to the KHaaS `grpc endpoint`.